Covid-19 Airworks Risk Assessment

 Hazard: Closely approaching people greatly increases the risk of CV-19 transmission.

-Remedy: Instructors will not approach closer than 2m from students and we ask that you return the courtesy both to instructors and other students.
+Remedy: Except in an emergency, instructors will not approach closer than 2m from students unless wearing a face mask, when the distance is reduced to 1m.
+We ask that you return the courtesy both to instructors and other students.

-Masks must be worn at all times when within 3 metres of any instructor or student.
+Masks must be worn by students and staff at all times when within 2 metres of any person

 Airworks cannot at this time supply students with masks so please do bring your own.